 PsychoPy3 is a computer program that allows you do design and carry out psychological experiments that use visual and/or auditory stimuli.
-It is written in Python 3 by Jonathan Peirce at the University of Nottingham, England (Peirce, 2007, 2009; Peirce & MacAskill, 2018).
+It was written in Python 3 by Jonathan Peirce at the University of Nottingham, England (Peirce, 2007, 2009; Peirce & MacAskill, 2018).
 It has a graphical interface that makes it relatively easy to make experiments happen.
 All the experiments that we have prepared for you in this course have been created in PsychoPy.

 - 1. Go to the PsychoPy website: https://github.com/psychopy/psychopy/releases - 2.
-The latest version, at this time, is v3.0.1.
-There are different download packages under Downloads.
-Download one of the two standalone packages that you need: One is for the Mac and one is for Windows:
+The latest version, at this time, is v3.2.4.
+Download this version to be compatible with the course software. - 3.
+Click on the "install" tab at the top of the page to download the version for your computer.
+The web site will show a large blue button to download the version of PsychoPy that is appropriate for your computer.
+See the screen shot below from my own computer: